In Your House 14: Revenge of the 'Taker: Event

-Before the event aired on pay-per-view, The Sultan (originally The Stalker) defeated Flash Funk at Free for All.
+Before the event aired on pay-per-view, The Sultan defeated Flash Funk at Free for All.

 The actual pay-per-view opened with Owen Hart and British Bulldog defending the WWF Tag Team Championship against the Legion of Doom (Hawk and Animal).
-LOD appeared to have won the match when they pinned Bulldog after a Doomsday Device, but the match continued because Owen was the legal man in the ring.
+LOD appeared to have won the match when they pinned Bulldog after a second rope powerslam, but the match continued because Owen was the legal man in the ring.
 In the end, Bret Hart attacked the referee, causing Owen and Bulldog to be disqualified.
-As titles cannot change hands via disqualification, Owen and Bulldog retained their title.
+As titles cannot change hands via disqualification, Owen and Bulldog retained their titles.

-After that, Rocky Maivia defended the WWF Intercontinental Championship against Savio Vega, who was supported by his stable, the Nation of Domination (NOD).
-During the match, NOD member Crush interfered and hit Maivia with a Heart Punch outside the ring.
-Maivia was counted-out and lost the match but remained champion, as titles cannot change hands via countout.
+After that, Rocky Maivia defended the WWF Intercontinental Championship against Savio Vega, supported by his stable, the Nation of Domination (NOD).
+During the match, NOD member Crush interfered and hit Maivia with a Heart punch outside the ring.
+Maivia was counted out and lost the match, but remained champion, as titles cannot change hands via countout.
 After the match, the entire NOD attacked Maivia until Ahmed Johnson came out with a wooden board and cleared the ring.

 In the third match, "Double J" Jesse James pinned Rockabilly with a small package.

 Next, The Undertaker defended the WWF Championship against his nemesis, Mankind.
 Undertaker hit Mankind with a Tombstone Piledriver and pinned him to retain his title.
 He then chased Mankind's manager, Paul Bearer, and beat both, finally shooting a fireball into Bearer's face.

-In the main event Stone Cold Steve Austin fought Bret Hart.
-During the match, British Bulldog ran in and hit Austin with a steel chair.
-Austin won the match by disqualification, but Bret, Owen and Bulldog all continued to attack Austin.
+In the main event, Stone Cold Steve Austin fought Bret Hart.
+British Bulldog ran in during the match and hit Austin with a steel chair.
+Austin won the match by disqualification, but Bret, Owen and Bulldog continued attacking Austin.
 Bret tried to hit Austin with the ring bell, but Austin instead blocked the bell to hit Hart.
 Austin then hit Bret with a chair, targeting his knee and then applied the Sharpshooter until the officials pulled him off.
 Bret, Owen and Bulldog retreated from the ring while Austin celebrated his victory.

 Aftermath

 Stone Cold Steve Austin continued his feud with The Hart Foundation.
-On the May 26, 1997 episode of Raw, Austin and Shawn Michaels defeated Owen Hart and The British Bulldog for the WWF Tag Team Championship.
-However, Michaels was injured and they vacated the titles on the July 14 episode of Raw.
+On May 26, 1997, in the Raw episode, Austin and Shawn Michaels defeated Owen Hart and The British Bulldog for the WWF Tag Team Championship.
+However, Michaels was injured and they vacated the titles in the July 14 episode of Raw.
 The rivalry ended at In Your House 16: Canadian Stampede when a team captained by Austin lost a five-on-five tag team match against the Hart Foundation.